asayenju/emotion-detection/README.md

 * The normalized face is fed into the pre-trained Keras model for emotion prediction.
 * The predicted emotion is overlaid on the video feed along with a bounding box around the detected face.

+# References
+* Haar Cascade Classifier
+* Keras

+Feel free to modify the script and experiment with different models for improved emotion recognition accuracy.
+If you find any issues or have suggestions, please create an issue or submit a pull request.